jarrettmeyer/jarrettmeyer.github.io/_posts/2017-05-25-sql-service-broker-part-1.md

   ON QUEUE [dbo].[Hello_Message_Queue] ( [//sbdemo/Hello/MessageContract] )
 ```

 Next, we will create a stored procedure to send messages on this service.
-This is done with the [`SEND` command](http://docs.microsoft.com).
+This is done with the [`SEND`](https://docs.microsoft.com/en-us/sql/t-sql/statements/send-transact-sql) operation.

 ```sql
 CREATE PROCEDURE [dbo].[Send_Hello_Message]